 Court of Protection

-• Appeals against refusals to carry out an EHC needs assessment;
+• Refusals to carry out an EHC needs assessment;

-• Appeals against decisions to cease to maintain an EHC plan;
+• Decisions to cease to maintain an EHC plan.

-“The boundary between education and healthcare provision in education, health and care plans: to what extent does the SEND Tribunal Single Route of Redress National Trial represent a move towards a more holistic approach?”, Journal of the Centre for Rights and Justice, Nottingham Law School, March 2020, Vol 1(i).
+“The boundary between education and healthcare provision in education, health and care plans: to what extent does the SEND Tribunal Singe Route of Redress National Trial represent a move towards a more holistic approach?”, Journal of the Centre for Rights and Justice, Nottingham Law School, March 2020, Vol 1(i)

 LLM in Legal Practice, Nottingham Law School, Distinction, 2019